-Undergraduate tuition fees and costs – UK and EU students
+Undergraduate tuition fees and costs – UK students

 The tuition fee for your course, which is listed on the relevant course pages of our website and will be confirmed in any offer letter you are sent, contributes to providing the learning resources, staff contact time and support services that we provide.